-- experimental use with respect to an invention, for the purpose of improving an invention or developing another invention; and
+- experimental use in respect of an invention for the purpose of improving an invention or developing another invention; and

-- experimental use for the purpose of obtaining registration for marketing the product after expiry of the patent if the use was done to obtain registration in Israel or in any other country that permits experimental use for the purpose of obtaining registration before expiry of the patent.
-Also, provided that all products manufactured within the framework of this exemption will not be used for any purpose other than obtaining the above registration, either during the term of the patent or thereafter (Bolar-like exemption).
+- experimental use for the purpose of obtaining registration for marketing the product after expiry of the patent if the use was done to obtain registration in Israel or in any other country that permits experimental use for the purpose of obtaining registration before expiry of the patent, and provided that all products manufactured within the framework of this exemption will not be used for any purpose other than obtaining the above registration either during the term of the patent or thereafter (Bolar-like exemption).